 Consider the following:

-To provide a user account with the ability to access the self-service web UI and functionality, make sure the following prerequisites are met:
+To provide a user account with the ability to access the Self-Service File Restore Portal UI and functionality, make sure the following prerequisites are met:

 - The account belongs to the trusted or same domain as the Enterprise Manager server (for the user account to be resolved to SID).
 Users from untrusted domains cannot utilize self-restore.